Updates made to this guidance

 Parents and their pēpi should not be separated just because of a disability of the parent or pēpi.
 Our assessment and plans need to consider the parents’ strengths and how these can be developed in their parenting role, and how their disability needs are being met or could be met.

-When the parents are engaged with disability, mental health, and addiction services, we work closely with the parents and services to share appropriate information and develop joint plans that address the safety needs of both pēpi and the parents.
+When the parents are engaged with disability services, we work closely with the parents and services to share appropriate information and develop joint plans that address the safety needs of both pēpi and the parents.
 Joint plans include roles and responsibilities and are living plans that are reviewed with our partner agencies as agreed or as required.

 When the parents are not engaged with specialist services, and we believe that a referral is required, then we talk to the lead maternity carer and agree next steps with the consent of the parents.

-If we are unsure of the parents’ capacity to understand and participate in processes and decision-making, we contact the Regional Disability Advisor for advice and support.
+If we are unsure of the parents’ capacity to understand and participate in processes and decision-making, we talk with their advocate or someone who knows them.
+The Regional Disability Advisor is available to provide advice and support.

 - When we respond to a report of concern for an unborn or newborn pēpi, our work needs to uphold whakapapa and whanaungatanga.
 The connection between pēpi and their family, whānau, hapū, iwi and family group needs to be maintained and strengthened.
 The primary role in caring for and protecting pēpi lies with their family, whānau, hapū, iwi and family group.